PluribusDigital/flash-app/docs/process/MVP.md

 * Bells and whistles

 ## Key Criteria
-As a general rule, don't waste time on something unless...
+As a general rule, don't waste time on something unless it...

+* ... directly contributes to the BIG GOAL
-* Will this help us answer a BIG QUESTION?
+* ... help us answer a BIG QUESTION
-* Is there a REASONABLE WORKAROUND?
+* ... has no REASONABLE WORKAROUND
-* Is there a SIMPLER way to accomplish this?
+* ... has no SIMPLER way to accomplish the same feature